Chicken Smells Like Eggs, Why Does It Happens?

 Conclusion: Chicken Smells Like Eggs

 If you notice the chicken smells like boiled eggs, then consider it a sign of spoilage.
 Because this smell does not necessarily indicate decay.
-If you find signs of spoilage such as a bad smell, a slippery texture, and the color of the chicken has turned pale, slightly dark in color, then don’t hesitate to throw it away.
+If you find signs of spoilage such as a bad smell, or a slippery texture, and the color of the chicken has turned pale, slightly dark in color, then don’t hesitate to throw it away.

 You may also like